 So when picking the best app to edit photos, don’t rush.
 Explore different apps.
 Take advantage of those free trials.
 Experiment with various tools.
 And if you can’t decide, remember that you don’t need to pick just one; you can use two apps, three apps, or more to improve your editing workflow.

 Do you like any other photo-editing apps?
 Are there apps that should be added to this list?
 Share your thoughts in the comments below!

-No, there are excellent free choices such as Snapseed and Photoshop Express.
+The best paid editing apps do sometimes offer more features than the best free editing apps, but there are excellent free choices such as Snapseed and Photoshop Express.